QBiz Leads AI

 What this does not mean (so you do not overclaim to yourself)

-A few honest caveats, because the first-question finding is easy to over-read.
+A few important caveats, because the first-question finding is easy to over-read.

 It does not mean every opening question triggers a search.
-Remember that only about 18% of conversations search the web at all.
-Many first questions are answered from the model's training with no live citation.
+A large share of conversations never search the web at all, and many first questions are answered from the model's training with no live citation.
 You are optimising for the share of opening questions that do search, which is where your control lies, not guaranteeing a citation on every chat.

 It does not mean later turns never search.
-The decay is a steep slope, not a cliff.
-Turn 20 still carried citations 3.0% of the time in Profound's data.
+The decay is a steep slope, not a cliff: a small share of even the twentieth turn still carried citations in the data above.
 Follow-ups can and do trigger fresh searches, especially when the topic shifts to something new and factual.
 The first question is where search concentrates, not the only place it ever happens.

 It does not mean being cited once wins the conversation.
-The model competes you for share of voice within a set of sources, as Profound puts it, not for sole ownership of the answer.
+The model reads you as one source among several it triangulates, not the sole owner of the answer.
 Being read on turn one is the start, not the finish.

 Common mistakes